IHOP Becomes IHOb, The International House Of ... Burgers

 "Why couldn't you be international house of brunch and start serving mimosas and bellinis?" one user asked, garnering hundreds of "likes."

-The change seems to be part of a plan to capture business in the day and early evening, outside of IHOP's traditional strength in the morning hours.
+The change seems to be part of a plan to capture business in the day and early evening, outside of IHOP's traditional strength in the morning.
 In May, IHOP reported that nearly half of its customers come in during breakfast time.
 Lunch follows (with 28 percent) and then dinner (16 percent) and late-night service (7 percent)."

 IHOP had promised to shake things up as it marks 60 years in business; it did so in part by transposing b's and p's in its social media messages as it encouraged people to guess what the change would be — possibilities became bossibilities, for instance.